 Workplace Relationships

-There are certain expectations and stressors that come with a work environment that can feel overwhelming.
-Because a person’s good standing relies heavily on their performance, messages or feedback about one’s work can feel personal.
-Alongside complicated and nuanced work relationships, this creates an atmosphere for intense emotions that can induce emotional flooding.
+Certain work-related expectations and stressors can feel overwhelming.
+Because good standing relies heavily on performance, messages or feedback at work can feel personal.
+Alongside complicated and nuanced professional relationships, these stressors create intense feelings that can induce emotional flooding.
+Additionally, those in toxic work environments are at a high risk, as supervisors and colleagues may overlook their boundaries and push their limits.1

 Family of Origin Relationships